 Implement SSO

-Using a single sign-on service, such as Azure Active Directory (Azure AD), allows users to sign on to multiple accounts on different software systems using a single set of credentials.
-For most users, it's much easier to remember one complex password than countless easy passwords, so implementing SSO is a win-win for your users and your password security posture.
+Using a single sign-on service, such as Entra ID (formerly Azure Active AD), allows users to sign on to multiple accounts on different software systems using a single set of credentials.
+For most users, it's much easier to remember one complex password than countless easy passwords, so implementing SSO is a win-win for your users and your password security best practices.

 While a strong password policy and good cyber hygiene are crucial, there’s much more involved in cultivating a secure environment.
 You also need to maintain accurate information on your machines and implement updates and patches.